Bruce Grobbelaar: Southampton

-Grobbelaar left Liverpool in mid-1994, transferring on a free to Southampton.
+Grobbelaar left Liverpool in mid-1994, transferring on a free transfer to Southampton.
 He made his debut on 20 August 1994 in the 1–1 league draw with Blackburn Rovers at The Dell.
 He spent two seasons with the Saints competing with another goalkeeper with a reputation for eccentricity, Dave Beasant.
 Despite the fuss caused by the match-fixing allegations (see below), manager Alan Ball maintained faith in him, and he kept his place in the team for most of the 1994–95 season.

 Allegations that Grobbelar had been match-fixing first appeared in November 1994.
-Nevertheless, in his next game, at home to Arsenal, he managed to keep a clean sheet despite the media frenzy that surrounded the game.
+Nevertheless, in his next game, at home to Arsenal, he kept a clean sheet despite the media frenzy that surrounded the game.
 The Southern Daily Echo reported that Grobbelaar was "swept along on a tidal wave of emotion, to emerge triumphant from the toughest match of his life".

 In the 1995–96 season, Grobbelaar only managed two games for the Saints, before moving on to Plymouth Argyle.

 After Southampton

-Grobbelaar spent the 1996–97 season with Plymouth, after which he spent short spells at Oxford United, Sheffield Wednesday, Oldham Athletic, Chesham United, Bury, Lincoln City and Northwich Victoria over the next 2 years before returning to his native country.
+Grobbelaar spent the 1996–97 season with Plymouth, after which he spent short spells at Oxford United, Sheffield Wednesday, Oldham Athletic, Chesham United, Bury, Lincoln City and Northwich Victoria over the next two years before returning to his native country.

 International career

 Grobbelaar was born in Durban, South Africa to ethnic Afrikaner parents.
-When he was two months old he emigrated to Rhodesia with his mother and sister to join his father, who had got a job on the railways there.
+When he was two months old, he emigrated to Rhodesia with his mother and sister to join his father, who had got a job on the railways there.

 Grobbelaar grew up and learnt his football in Rhodesia.
 He made his international debut for Rhodesia as a 19-year-old in a friendly versus South Africa in 1977.
 Grobbelaar played for Zimbabwe in both of their 1982 World Cup qualifying matches versus Cameroon.
 He also appeared for his country in a qualifying match for the 1986 World Cup versus Egypt.

 In 1992, he returned to the national team after an absence of several years.
 With a team including Grobbelaar and Adam and Peter Ndlovu, Zimbabwe came just a victory short of qualification for the 1994 World Cup under the guidance of manager Reinhard Fabisch.
 Grobbelaar earned 32 caps for Zimbabwe between 1980 and 1998.

 On 7 June 2018, Grobbelaar played a one-off game for Matabeleland in the ConIFA World Cup against the Chagos Islands, playing 30 minutes.